 Bending the knees,4 in adoration of the Deity, is one of the most ancient customs among men.
-Bowing, or prostrating the body, is a mark of humiliation; even joining right hands is a token of fidelity, for Valerius Maximus tells us that the ancients had a moral deity, whom they called Fides, a goddess of honesty or fidelity; and adds, when they promised any thing of old, they gave the hand to pledge it, as we do, and therefore she is represented as giving her hand, and sometimes with her two hands conjoined.
-Chartarius more

-4 Kneeling was always esteemed a symbol of humility.- Humiliari est ad humum inclinare.
-Prostration was the emblem of a devout temper of mind.
-Rising again signified Hope, or hoping Charity.
-Standing prepared the mind for prayer and thanksgiving by an unfeigned Faith. fully describes this by observing, that the proper residence of faith or fidelity was thought by the ancients to be in the right hand.4 And, therefore, this deity, he informs us, was sometimes represented by two right hands joined together; sometimes by two little images shaking each other's right hand; so that the right hand was by them held sacred, and was symbolically made use of in a solemn manner to denote fidelity.
-And we read in the book of Ruth of particular customs practised among the Israelites, whenever they meant to confirm any compact they entered into.
+Bowing, or prostrating the body, is a mark of humiliation; even joining right hands is a token of fidelity, for Valerius Maximus tells us that the ancients had a mioral deity, whom they called Fides, a goddess of honesty or fidelity; and adds, when they promised anything of old, they gave the hand to pledge it, as we do, and, therefore, she is represented as giving her hand, and sometimes with her two hands conjoined.
+Chartarius more fully describes this by observing, that the proper residence of faith or fidelity was thought by the ancients to be in the right hand.5 And, therefore, this deity, he informs us, was sometimes represented by two right hands joined together; sometimes by two little images shaking each other's right hand; so that the right hand was by them held sacred, and was symbolically made use of in a solemn manner to denote fidelity.
+And we read, in the book of Ruth, of particular customs practised among the Israelites, whenever they meant to confirm any compact they entered into.